EngineerGuy314/JAWBONE/README.md

 [2nd flight](https://traquito.github.io/search/spots/dashboard/?band=20m&channel=522&callsign=KC3LBR&dtGte=2025-10-26&slot3MsgDefUserDefined=%7B+%22name%22%3A+%22grid_char7%22%2C+++%22unit%22%3A+%22digit%22%2C+++%22lowValue%22%3A+++0%2C++++%22highValue%22%3A+9%2C++++%22stepSize%22%3A+1+++%7D%2C%0A%7B+%22name%22%3A+%22grid_char8%22%2C+++%22unit%22%3A+%22digit%22%2C++++%22lowValue%22%3A+++0%2C++++%22highValue%22%3A++++9%2C++++%22stepSize%22%3A++1+%7D%2C%0A%7B+%22name%22%3A+%22grid_char9%22%2C+++%22unit%22%3A+%22alpha%22%2C++++++%22lowValue%22%3A+++0%2C++++%22highValue%22%3A+++23%2C++++%22stepSize%22%3A++1+%7D%2C%0A%7B+%22name%22%3A+%22grid_char10%22%2C++%22unit%22%3A+%22alpha%22%2C++++++%22lowValue%22%3A+++0%2C++%22highValue%22%3A+++++23%2C++%22stepSize%22%3A++1+%7D%2C%0A%7B+%22name%22%3A+%22since_boot%22%2C+++%22unit%22%3A+%22minutes10%22%2C++++%22lowValue%22%3A+++0%2C++%22highValue%22%3A+++++100%2C++%22stepSize%22%3A++1+%7D%2C%0A%7B+%22name%22%3A+%22gps_aquisition%22%2C++%22unit%22%3A+%22seconds10%22%2C++%22lowValue%22%3A+++0%2C++%22highValue%22%3A+++++100%2C++%22stepSize%22%3A++1+%7D%2C&slot4MsgDefUserDefined=%7B+%22name%22%3A+%22since_boot%22%2C++++++%22unit%22%3A+%22mins%22%2C++%22lowValue%22%3A+++0%2C+%22highValue%22%3A+6000%2C++++%22stepSize%22%3A+1+%7D%2C%0A%7B+%22name%22%3A+%22GPS_aquisition%22%2C%22unit%22%3A+%22secs%22%2C%22lowValue%22%3A+++0%2C+%22highValue%22%3A+200%2C++++%22stepSize%22%3A+1+%7D%2C%0A%7B+%22name%22%3A+%22Vbus%22%2C+++%22unit%22%3A+%22V_hundreths%22%2C++%22lowValue%22%3A+++0%2C+%22highValue%22%3A+500%2C++++%22stepSize%22%3A+1+%7D%2C) has completed its first lap and is still going (used only a single horizontal 4 cell panel, which got skewed on takeoff, so minimum solar angle is a horrible 25 degrees, so during these short days it often never reports in).

 The small board in front has 3 LM66100 "ideal diodes" for isolating the solar panels.
 On board MCP1640T needs only ~2.2 volts to run the tracker.
+Its EasyEDA files are also in the /PCB folder.

 I owe great thanks and acknowledgement to Roman Piksaykin (https://github.com/RPiks/) for the original program that was the starting point for pico-WSPRer.
 Much of his code still lives on inside JAWBONE and I have tried to maintain his copyright information in all relevant files.